Wellington's Hidden Heroes -

 - No detailed maps showing unit actions

-Uniforms at Waterloo
+Uniforms of Waterloo

 by Philip Haythornwaite